paurea/dumprsync/README.md

 which configure the unit and the timer for systemd respectively.

-There is very little redundancy in the dump, so, if you are a little bit paranoid (as you should be with backups) you should run checkpoints less often than the regular backup (for example, once a month).
+There is very little redundancy in the dump, so, if you are a little bit paranoid (as you should be with backups) you checkpoint, but less often than the regular backup (for example, once a month).
 A check point is a clean copy of the directory instead of using hard links.
 This effectively duplicates the space of the last dump copy.
 There is also a soft link in the dump pointing to it without the root name.
 The script which creates the checkpoint is scripts/chkptme and the systemd configuration